ivan-kleshnin/react-fundamentals-course/README.md

 We believe the first option is better to start.
 Your portfolio should naturally look like this:

 ```
-   z
+   z    -- a few larger projects
-  yyy
+  yyy   -- enough mid-size projects
- xxxxx
-0000000
+ xxxxx  -- quite a lot of mini-projects
+0000000 -- an abundance of tasks like algorithmic challenges
 ```

-Where `0` stand for tasks, `x` for mini-projects, `y` for mid-size ones, and finally `z` for 1-3 reasonably larger projects.
-A portfolio with only a couple of large projects, where everything else signals "I'm a Beginner", looks like you just forked those things.
-You don't want to make this impression.
-Even if you're not going to show your Github profile to anyone it's better to learn this way because it's much easier to experiment with things in isolation.
-And experiments are key to successul learning.
+A portfolio with just a couple of large projects and otherwise empty (if everything else signals "I'm a Beginner") looks like you've just forked those things.
+You don't want to make such an impression.
+Even if you're not going to show your Github profile to anyone, it's better to learn this way.
+It's much easier to experiment with things in isolation, and experiments are the key to successful learning.

 ## License